libgeos/geos/util/geosop/README.md

     `geosop -a geoms.wkt -f wkb`

-* Compute the area of geometries in a WKT file and output them as text
+* Compute the areas of geometries in a WKT file and output them as text

     `geosop -a geoms.wkt area`